makeusabrew/decking/README.md

       - mongodb:db
 ```

+Docker then constructs environment variables such as `DB_PORT_27017_TCP_ADDR=172.17.0.82` -- [read more about container linking here](https://docs.docker.com/userguide/dockerlinks/#environment-variables)

 ### `port`: Publish ports to the docker machine

 Pairs a port on the docker host machine with a port exposed in the container (using `EXPOSE [portnum]` in the Dockerfile).